mwerezak/sphinx-lang/README.md

 # Acknowledgement

 I want to acknowledge Robert Nystrom for his wonderful book on [Crafting Interpreters](https://craftinginterpreters.com), which was an inspiration for starting this project and provided some direction while getting started.
-That said, I do also want it to be clear that Sphinx is not related to the language developed in that book, and been designed and developed independently from the ground up.
+In case there's any confusion, I want it to be clear that Sphinx is not related to the language developed in that book, and been designed and developed independently from the ground up.